Traffic management

 • the justification given is relevant to the category of traffic in question.

-Furthermore, NRAs should ensure that such measures do not monitor specific content (i.e. anything from the transport layer protocol payload – in other words, specific content provided by the end-users themselves, such as text, pictures and video), and that by virtue of non-discrimination, encrypted traffic is treated on a par with traffic which is not encrypted.
+Furthermore, NRAs should ensure that such measures do not monitor specific content (i.e. anything from the transport layer protocol payload – in other words, specific content provided by the end users themselves, such as text, pictures and video), and that, by virtue of non-discrimination, encrypted traffic is treated on a par with traffic that is not encrypted.

-Article 3(3) third subparagraph sets out traffic management practices that are banned, and can be described by these seven basic principles which should be used by NRAs when assessing ISPs’ practices.
+Article 3(3) third subparagraph of the Open Internet Regulation sets out traffic management practices that are banned, and can be described by these seven basic principles, which should be used by NRAs when assessing ISPs’ practices.
 Between specific content, applications or services, or specific categories thereof, there should be:

 • no blocking;